 Nikon ES-2 Film Digitizing Adapter Set Review

 Shooting film is a great experience, developing film is monotonous, and scanning film is hell.
 That is the best way to describe shooting film in 2020.
-I love shooting black and white film, it is the zen to my crazy photography life but I hate scanning film.
+I love shooting black-and-white film; it is the zen to my crazy photography life, but I hate scanning film.
 I have two film scanners, the horrible Canon CanoScan 9000F Mark II and a dedicated Plustek OpticFilm 8200i film scanner.
-I am perfectly happy with the results that I get from the Plustek scanner but it takes hours to scan a whole roll of film.
-I have tried to use a macro lens and a DSLR to shoot raw files of film negatives and even bought some devices to help with this but I quickly found that you need to get the film perfectly flat and the camera perfectly perpendicular if you want to get good results.
+I am perfectly happy with the results that I get from the Plustek scanner, but it takes hours to scan a whole roll of film.
+I have tried to use a macro lens and a DSLR to shoot RAW files of film negatives and even bought some devices to help with this, but I quickly found that you need to get the film perfectly flat and the camera perfectly perpendicular if you want to get good results.

-I saw some videos on YouTube with people digitising their film shots with the Nikon ES-2 adaptor and I thought it was interesting.
-I looked the adapter up, and I already had the required macro lens for the adapter so I decided to give it a quick test and see how it compares to my other two scanners.
-Hopefully, this little adapter will save me a lot of time in the future.
 What comes in the Nikon ES-2 film digitizing adapter is fairly simple.
-You get two lens adaptors, for the two different lenses supported, a film holder for 6 frames and a slide-holder for two slides, and finally, the adapter which mounts to the lens itself.
-Fairly basic but that is all you really need to digitize your film shots.
-The lenses that are officially supported are the Nikon AF Micro-NIKKOR 60mm f/2.8D, AF-S Micro NIKKOR 60mm f/2.8G ED and the AF-S DX Micro NIKKOR 40mm f/2.8 G. I am personally using the Micro-NIKKOR 60mm f/2.8D,
+You get two lens adapters for the two different lenses supported, a film holder for six frames, a slide holder for two slides, and finally, the adapter, which mounts to the lens itself.
+It’s fairly basic, but that is all you really need to digitize your film shots.
+The lenses that are officially supported are the Nikon AF Micro-NIKKOR 60mm f/2.8D, AF-S Micro NIKKOR 60mm f/2.8G ED, and the AF-S DX Micro NIKKOR 40mm f/2.8G.
+I am personally using the Micro-NIKKOR 60mm f/2.8D.

 I am no Photoshop wiz.
-I hate editing photos and I seldom drop anything into Photoshop for editing.
+I hate editing photos and seldom drop anything into Photoshop for editing.
 I figured out how to do this in a few minutes.
 It is really easy to do.
-There is a plug-in for Adobe Lightroom called Negative Lab Pro that will do the conversion automatically but it costs nearly $100 and you get the same result as the conversion in Photoshop so I don’t think it is worth spending the extra money on the plug-in.
-The company that produces the plug-in does have a demo that you can try https://www.negativelabpro.com .
+There is a plug-in for Adobe Lightroom called Negative Lab Pro that will do the conversion automatically, but it costs nearly $100 and you get the same result as the conversion in Photoshop, so I don’t think it is worth spending the extra money on the plug-in.
+The company that produces the plug-in does have a demo that you can try at .
 You can take a look and see if you like it, but I will stick to converting the negatives manually in Photoshop.
-Now let’s look at the results from the scans and the negatives that I converted.
+Now, let’s look at the results from the scans and the negatives that I converted.
 I will post the three shots from each negative as well as a 100% crop of the image so we can look at the details in the scan.

 The side-by-side comparison of the 100 % crops shows the true story.
 Plustek produces the best results.
 The Nikon ES-2 adapter comes in second and the Canon CanoScan 9000F Mark II produces the worst scans.
 I saw the same results across all three negatives that I tested.

-The comparison once again shows us that the Plustek scanner is clearly the best, but the Nikon shot is not far behind.
+The comparison once again shows us that the Plustek scanner is the best, but the Nikon shot is not far behind.

-The comparison shows the exact same story as the previous two comparisons, and that is simply that the Plustek produces the best results, the Nikon ES-2 comes in second and the Canon CanoScan 9000F Mark II is pure rubbish when scanning 35mm film.
+The comparison shows the same story as the previous two comparisons, and that is simply that the Plustek produces the best results, the Nikon ES-2 comes in second and the Canon CanoScan 9000F Mark II is pure rubbish when scanning 35mm film.

 The Nikon ES-2 film digitizing adapter is an interesting device.
-At first glance, it seems ridiculously expensive for some plastic tubes and a film holder but the results you can get from the kit are truly remarkable.
+At first glance, it seems ridiculously expensive for some plastic tubes and a film holder, but the results you can get from the kit are truly remarkable.
 If I had a D850 or Z7, then I might have gotten even better results.
-The Plustek scanner costs 4 times the amount of the Nikon Es-2 adapter so you would expect better results but they are very close to each other.
-If I had not bought the Plustek scanner a few years ago, and I just had the Canon CanoScan 9000F, then the Nikon ES-2 adapter would have been a godsend.
+The Plustek scanner costs four times the amount of the Nikon ES-2 adapter, so you would expect better results, but they are very close to each other.
+If I had not bought the Plustek scanner a few years ago and I just had the Canon CanoScan 9000F, then the Nikon ES-2 adapter would have been a godsend.
 I could easily scan a whole roll of film with it and convert all the negatives to positives before I had finished a single sheet of 35mm shots with the Plustek scanner.
-I guess I will mostly scan with the Plustek scanner as I am in no rush to get my film shots out.
-I shoot film for fun, not for clients.
-If I had to start from scratch, with no scanners and I could only buy the Nikon ES-2 with a lens or the Plustek scanner, I would go for the Nikon ES-2 kit.
-It would save me some money and scanning black-white negatives is much faster.
-If I primarily shot colour film, then I might go with the Plustek scanner as editing colours is a giant pain in the ass.

 Shaun.